alvislim/Covid19-Interactive-dashboard/README.md

 I encountered some issues while trying to push the changes into GitHub and that was solved but at a later stage.
 My main priority is to  complete the scope of the project, thus there is no version control or frequent commit, but instead a near completed source code.
 When trying to implement new javascript plugins to enhance the website, having difficulties in understanding / implementing the APIs, takes up a lot of time to understand / consume.

+For the search function in component 3.1, the API only returns 14 of Arpil to 28 of April Covid Statistic.
+Due to the limitation of the API, that is the best up to date information i am able to retrieve for the users.

+API URL for reference: https://api.covid19api.com/live/country/south-africa/status/confirmed/date/2020-03-21T13:13:30Z

 # User Stories and Wireframes
 ### WireFrame
 ![WireFrame Image](https://github.com/alvislim/Covid19-Interactive-dashboard/blob/master/Wireframe/Untitled.png)